rhwbarrett/DFSA/README.md

 How to use:
 =================
 This project is operated through use of the command-line by way of a Bash Script.
+After downloading and unzipping the project, simply type <code>cd DFSA</code> to navigate to the DFSA directory.